AngelDHackerman/BTC-ETH_Data_Analysis/README.md

-<h1>Is there a significant correlation between Bitcoin prices and other economic indicators, such as the S&P 500?</h1>
+# Is there a significant correlation between Bitcoin prices and other economic indicators, such as the S&P 500?

-## General Description about the data set:

-The dataset contains the information about __Daily__ prices for Bitcoin (BTC) and Ethereum (ETH) from differente range of dates but it is basically from January 2014 to May 2024

 ## What questions are we looking to answer with this proyect?